a1010s/a1010s/README.md

 ## 📃 About Me

-I am a passionate DevOps Engineer with expertise in Kubernetes, Docker, Golang, Ansible, and more.
-I have experience in cloud infrastructure maintenance, automation, troubleshooting, and system administration.
+I am a passionate DevOps Engineer with expertise in Kubernetes, Docker, Terraform, Golang, Ansible, and more.
+I have experience in cloud infrastructure automation, maintenance, troubleshooting, and system administration.

 Some of my work experience includes:
-**DevOps Engineer@TKD Solutions Gmbh (currently)**, Cloud Engineer @ IONOS SE Berlin.
+**DevOps Engineer@TKD Solutions Gmbh (currently)**, Cloud Engineer @IONOS SE Berlin.

 ---